-All Board members share positions on one or more of the following committees:
+All Board members share positions on one or more of the following Committees:

-- · Human Resource
+- · Human Resources

 - Audit & Governance

 - · Marketing and Business Development

-- · Property.
+- Property

-We continue to offer professional development for our Directors via training seminars and workshops including the National and the State Community Bank® Conferences held in Darwin and Melbourne.
-Chairs from other Melbourne based Community Bank® company Boards meet regularly to discuss issues and approaches to community engagement.
+We continue to offer professional development for our Directors via training seminars and workshops including the National and the State Community Bank® Conferences held in Bendigo and Melbourne.
+Chairs from other Melbourne-based Community Bank® company Boards also meet regularly to discuss issues and approaches to community engagement.

-Nan Caple, who holds the position of Deputy Chair, continues to give great support to our company and is a major driver of Youth Foundation, our major community initiative.
-She took this initiative to the National Conference in Bendigo in September and discussed involvement from other community companies.
+Nan Caple, who holds the position of Deputy Chair continues to give great support to our company and is a major driver of Youth Foundation, our major community initiative.
+Following Nan's briefing at last year's State Conference, we have had over 20 other groups agree to be part of the Youth Foundation initiative.

 I would like to thank all Board members, past and present for their support.
 Our Board members contribute generously of their time and of their expertise.
-Directors on the Board of the Heidelberg District Community Enterprise Limited embrace the Community Bank® philosophy and work cooperatively towards achieving our goals.
+Directors on the Board of Heidelberg District Community Enterprise Limited embrace the Community Bank® philosophy and work cooperatively towards achieving our goals.
 You can be assured that shareholder interests and value are at the forefront of Board deliberations and decisions on matters affecting the company.

-I look forward to our Annual General Meeting on 10 November 2015 and hope as many shareholders as possible can attend to learn about the excellent work being carried out on their behalf, within our community.
+I look forward to our Annual General Meeting on 8 November 2016 and hope as many shareholders as possible can attend to learn about the excellent work being carried out on their behalf, within our community.